-Never ignore a painful tooth!
-Your tooth could be trying to tell you that the dental pulp inside it is infected.
 While not all pain means you need a root canal, it’s better that you call us sooner rather than later.
-That way, our Ann Arbor dentists will be able to examine the inside of your mouth and take X-rays to discover the source of your pain.
+That way, our emergency dentists in Ann Arbor, MI will be able to examine the inside of your mouth and take X-rays to discover the source of your pain.
+If your tooth is infected, they may recommend an emergency root canal.

 Do I Need an Emergency Root Canal?